Marowski Bluff Prairie

 It was never tilled as there is a large ditch that prevented access by farm tractors allowing the native flora to survive.
 Allen Meinert told of potatoes grown there a few years.

-Management at Meinert prairie will include pulling sweet clover and cutting sumac.
+Management at Meinert Prairie will include pulling sweet clover and cutting sumac.
 Seeds will be collected and spread to the South and West sides as a buffer to the original prairie site.
 Lots of trees and brush have been removed along with wire rolls and posts.

 The parcel is regularly burned, but only about one third at one time to insure invertebrates have a chance to survive.